Andover-Robotics/ays-python-curriculum/.guides/content/List-Basics--Length-and-Mutation-144e.md

 ### Remove elements

-There are two ways to remove elements from a list.
 If you want the value of the removed element, use `list.pop` and supply the index of the element you want to remove.
 For example:

 ```python
 numbers = [1, 4, 7, 2, 8, 3]